| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see a Christmas tree skirt pattern.
+In this post, you will see a knit tree skirt pattern.

-Scroll down for the free pattern or you can grab a printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or you can grab a printer-friendly ad-free PDF here.

-Making a chunky hand-knit length that can wrap around the bottom of your tree to hide the unsightly stand is really easy with this pattern.
+Making a chunky hand-knit length of knitted fabric that can wrap around the bottom of your tree to hide the unsightly stand is really easy with this pattern.

-This cover-up is simply made, knit in one long length, then wrapped around the stand.
+This cover-up is knit in one long length and then wrapped around the stand.

 Newsletter